tymyrddin/scripts-network/README.md

-# Scripts
+# Network scripts

-Demystifying hacks and defenses by python scripting.
+Demystification by python scripting network hacks and network system adminstration.

+Most of these scripts require su privileges.